-The Google Arts and Culture app allows for users to go through guided interactive museum experiences that feature a mix of text, images, and video.
+The Google Arts and Culture app allows for users to go through guided interactive museum experiences.
+They feature a mix of text, images, and video.
 During these tours, the user can view life size sculptures and artifacts, as well as high resolution copies of the art on display.
-Read more about visiting the Smithsonian American Art Museum with a vision impairment here, and read more about why high resolution images are important here.
-Download the Google Arts and Culture app for iOS on the App Store here and for Android on the Google Play Store here.

 Look to the sky

 While it may be hard to see the stars in the sky, augmented reality makes it possible for people with vision impairments to look at the night sky.
 The Night Sky integrates with VoiceOver to describe the events occurring in the nighttime sky anywhere in the world in real time, with the help of location services.
 Users can visualize constellations and other astronomical landmarks with ease by pointing their device towards the sky.
 No need to use the app outside though- pointing the screen at the ceiling works just as well.

 Visiting other landmarks

 Virtual reality technology allows users to visit any famous landmark in the world without having to walk anywhere.
 There are a few different apps that allow users to explore landmarks, including: